DESCRIPTION

 Acetaminophen (Paracetamol) |

-To convert an acetaminophen (paracetamol) concentration expressed in mg/L into umol/L: Multiply the mg/L by 6.6155 To convert an acetaminophen (paracetamol) concentration expressed in umol/L into mg/L: Multiply the umol/L by 0.1512 Outside of the United States most laboratories report acetaminophen (paracetamol) concentration expressed in umol/L. It is important to check what units your laboratory uses before referring to the nomogram. |
+To convert an acetaminophen (paracetamol) concentration expressed in mg/L into umol/L: Multiply the mg/L by 6.6155 To convert an acetaminophen (paracetamol) concentration expressed in umol/L into mg/L: Multiply the umol/L by 0.1512 Outside of the Australia and the United States most laboratories report acetaminophen (paracetamol) concentration expressed in umol/L. It is important to check what units your laboratory uses before referring to the nomogram. |

-A plasma concentration versus time curve or Acetaminophen (Paracetamol) Nomogram has been constructed to provide an indication of potentially hepatotoxic acetaminophen (paracetamol) plasma concentrations.
-Note this graph displays the paracetamol concentration in both in umol/L and mg/L. |
+A serum concentration versus time curve or Acetaminophen (Paracetamol) Nomogram has been constructed to provide an indication of potentially hepatotoxic acetaminophen (paracetamol) serum concentrations.
+Note this graph displays the acetaminophen (paracetamol) concentration in both umol/L and mg/L. |

 REPRODUCTION